krishna2/krishna2.github.io/sitare.md

 # Sitare Spotlights - We are all Stars

-Recently I got the wonderful opportunity to chat with Saumya.
-Please check out her wonderful blog [Nourish-n-Cherish](https://nourishncherish.org/).
+Recently I got the wonderful opportunity to chat with Saumya for her new series "Sitare: We are all Stars" on India Currents.
+Please check out Saumya's wonderful blog [Nourish-n-Cherish](https://nourishncherish.org/).

 The talk started with a general introduction and moved on to focusing on one particular passion of mine, Reading.